 With over seventy framed works on paper and a selection of artifacts from a distinguished career this Centennial Exhibition offers a retrospective of one of America’s preeminent artists.
 As a devotee of the English Romantic Movement and a student of Arthur Wesley Dow, de Lemos believed that the primary force in “art creation” was Nature, which provided countless examples of line harmony, space composition, and unencumbered design.
 In his etchings, aquatints, and color block prints he often abandoned contemporary aesthetics for semi-abstract compositions that were shaped by his theories on the “psychology of color.”
 De Lemos’ curious perspectives and juxtaposed forms were partially influenced by Japanese art.
 With their haunting tonalities and velvety silhouettes his many night scenes in pastel, which are remarkably similar to works by Odilon Redon, become both mystical and autobiographical poems.
 Although most of the works in this exhibition can be dated between 1910 and 1945, they reveal no evidence of a linear stylistic development, but rather a relentless experimentation - Robert W. Edwards.

-This exhibition first opened at the Monterey Museum of Art, April 2015, under the curatorial leadership of Julianne Burton-Carvajal and Robert W. Edwards with the goal of traveling to the Stanford Art Gallery for the Pedro de Lemos Centennial.
+This exhibition first opened at the Monterey Museum of Art, April 2015, under the curatorial leadership of Julianne Burton-Carvajal and Robert W. Edwards with the goal of traveling to the Stanford Art Gallery for its centennial exhibition.
 Image: The Path to the Sea.
 Courtesy of the Paula and Terry Trotter Collection.